-From the documents of record and the testimony and exhibits received at the public hearing for zoning case 928-S-19 held on March 14, 2019, the Zoning Board of Appeals of Champaign County finds that:
+From the documents of record and the testimony and exhibits received at the public hearing for zoning case 003-S-21 held on March 11, 2021, the Zoning Board of Appeals of Champaign County finds that:

-- 1. The requested Special Use Permit {IS / IS NOT} necessary for the public convenience at this location because: - 2.
+- 1. The requested Special Use Permit {IS / IS NOT} necessary for the public convenience at this location because: - a.
+The petitioners primarily have clients in Champaign, Urbana, Danville, and Bloomington. - b.
+The subject property is adjacent to US45 North and is located about 1.3 miles north of the I-74 interchange at US 45 North (Cunningham Avenue). - 2.
 The requested Special Use Permit, SUBJECT TO THE SPECIAL CONDITIONS IMPOSED HEREIN, is so designed, located, and proposed to be operated so that it {WILL / WILL NOT} be injurious to the district in which it shall be located or otherwise detrimental to the public health, safety, and welfare because: - a.
 The street has {ADEQUATE / INADEQUATE} traffic capacity and the entrance location has {ADEQUATE / INADEQUATE} visibility. - b.
-Emergency services availability is {ADEQUATE / INADEQUATE} because: - c.
-The Special Use {WILL / WILL NOT} be compatible with adjacent uses because: - d.
-Surface and subsurface drainage will be {ADEQUATE / INADEQUATE} because: - e.
-Public safety will be {ADEQUATE / INADEQUATE} {because}: - f.
-The provisions for parking will be {ADEQUATE / INADEQUATE} because: - g.
-The property {IS/IS NOT} WELL SUITED OVERALL for the proposed improvements because: - h.
-Existing public services {ARE/ARE NOT} available to support the proposed SPECIAL USE without undue public expense because: - i.
-Existing public infrastructure together with the proposed development {IS/IS NOT} adequate to support the proposed development effectively and safely without undue public expense because:
+Emergency services availability is {ADEQUATE / INADEQUATE} because\: the subject property is located approximately 2.5 road miles from the Carroll Fire Protection District station.
+Notice of these zoning cases was sent to the Carroll Fire Protection District, and no comments have been received. - c.
+The Special Use {WILL / WILL NOT} be compatible with adjacent uses because\: the North Cunningham Avenue/US45 North corridor has been a commercial area for many years and most zoning cases in the area have involved rezoning to B-3 or B-4 Districts and/or obtaining Special Use Permits for retail and service businesses. - d.
+Surface and subsurface drainage will be {ADEQUATE / INADEQUATE} because\: the petitioners are required to submit a Storm Water Drainage Plan and construct a detention basin on the subject property.
+An independent consulting engineer for the P&Z Department will complete a review of the proposed plan and basin prior to the P&Z Department approving a Zoning Use Permit for construction. - e.
+Public safety will be {ADEQUATE / INADEQUATE} {because\}: the Township Highway Commissioner, IDOT, and Carroll Fire Protection District have been notified of this case, and no comments have been received. - f.
+The provisions for parking will be {ADEQUATE / INADEQUATE} because\: the proposed site plan appears to include more than enough area to accommodate all required off-street parking. - g.
+The property {IS/IS NOT} WELL SUITED OVERALL for the proposed improvements because\: the proposed development can be safely and soundly accommodated on the subject property using simple engineering and common, easily maintained construction methods with no unacceptable negative effects on neighbors or the general public, and the site is reasonably well-suited in all respects and has no major defects.

+- h.
+Existing public services {ARE/ARE NOT} available to support the proposed SPECIAL USE without undue public expense because\: all services are in place for this property, and no new public services are needed for the proposed use. - i.
+Existing public infrastructure together with the proposed development {IS/IS NOT} adequate to support the proposed development effectively and safely without undue public expense because\: adjacent roads have sufficient capacity to handle minimal increases in traffic volumes with no improvements necessary, and no new utilities are required for the proposed use.

-(Note the Board may include other relevant considerations as necessary or desirable in each case.)
-The Board may include additional justification if desired, but it is not required.
+(Note the Board may include other relevant considerations as necessary or desirable in each case.) \The Board may include additional justification if desired, but it is not required.